 This story about equine therapy was selected as a winner during our 2018 summer story contest.
 It was submitted by Salina Ramsay, Clinical Therapist for KVC Kentucky

-Marla* is an intelligent thirteen-year-old girl with cropped blonde hair and a tom-boy look.
+Marla* is an intelligent thirteen-year-old girl with cropped blonde hair.
 I was introduced to Marla for therapy sessions to help her work through issues of trauma, behavioral challenges and understanding her own mental health.
 In her young life, she had experienced challenges at home with her birth mother who struggled with substance abuse issues and complications related to severe mental health issues.

 After her mother’s death, Marla went to live with her grandmother and was later adopted by her.
 Marla was resistant to being open to help from others and admitted she trusted no one.
 Marla was diagnosed with ADHD when she was in first grade and struggled with her symptoms even with medication management.
 Marla’s strengths included a love for animals, learning, and art, but she struggled in a traditional classroom environment.
 She caused disruptions and showed verbal and physical aggression on a regular basis towards teachers and peers.